+'''

 Ph.D.
-Hack - TIMING The Ph.D. in Analytics and Data Science offers a MAXIMUM of four years of stipend funding and up to 78 credit hour of tuition waiver for students in our program.
+Hack - TIMING The Ph.D. in Data Science and Analytics offers a MAXIMUM of four years of stipend funding and up to 78 credit hours of tuition waiver for students in our program.
 It is imperative that students understand this and plan their courses and research accordingly.

+'''